-Who will star in House of the Dragon?
+Who is cast in House of the Dragon?

-A star-studded ensemble cast is involved in the project, with Paddy Considine starring as King Viserys Targaryen.
+A star-studded ensemble cast is involved in the series, with Paddy Considine starring as King Viserys Targaryen.

-The lead actors will be joined by Olivia Cooke, Steve Toussaint, Eve Best, and Rhys Ifans (of Notting Hill fame!).
+The lead actors are joined by Olivia Cooke, Steve Toussaint, Eve Best, and Rhys Ifans (of Notting Hill fame!).

-While Game of Thrones captivated audiences across its eight seasons, it left a bad taste in the mouth of many fans when it didn’t quite live up to expectations.
+While Game of Thrones captivated audiences across its eight seasons, it left a bad taste in the mouth of many fans when the finale didn’t quite live up to expectations.

-The new series does look every bit as captivating as the early seasons of the last, and with author of the source material, George R. R. Martin joining the project as an executive producer, we’re expecting more great television, and probably a fair bit of sex and gore to go with it.
+The new series, however, is every bit as captivating as the early seasons of the last, with author of the source material, George R. R. Martin (you can check out the books here!) having joined the project as an executive producer.